twinysam/INSIDE-ARG/readme.md

 ![Collector's Edition sticker](https://i.imgur.com/1mLxx7Z.png)

 The community has since been trying to get detailed pictures of each.
-These are pictures of most of those: https://imgur.com/a/YpqizlW
+We are gathering everyone we've found here: https://github.com/twinysam/INSIDE-ARG/tree/master/images/stickers

 This is what we know so far: